 Rule of Thumb Methods

-In the Calculator, I place these items and ask you to answer Yes or No. It’s a rough estimate that you can scale back depending on the various factors.
+In the Calculator, these items are placed for you to answer: Yes or No. It’s a rough estimate that you can scale back depending on the various factors.

 - Global Team: Distributed Admins vs. Global. – generally, you need at least one Admin or Expert per Region and Globally to enforce rules and train marketers.